heroku/hk/doc/guide.md

 will periodically perform a version check in the background.
 If a newer version is found, hk will update itself automatically.

-To install hk, please use the instructions on [hk.heroku.com][hk-install]. hk is currently only being distributed for Mac OS X and Linux users.
+hk is currently only being distributed for Mac OS X and Linux users.
 More user-friendly installers, including one for Windows, are planned.

 To install a pre-built binary release, run the following in a command line